 MICROSCOPIC ANALYSIS OF CURCUMA LONGA L. USING MULTIVARIATE TESTAbstract

-Rhizomae Curcumae Longae is the dried rhizome of Curcuma longa L. (Zingiberaceae), commonly known as turmeric, has a long history of traditional uses for culinary purposes as a spice and as a food colorant.
+Rhizoma Curcumae longae is the dried rhizome of Curcuma longa L. (Zingiberaceae), commonly known as turmeric, has a long history of traditional uses for culinary purposes as a spice and as a food colorant.
 This study was aimed at establishing the microscopic identification of different commercial samples and developing parameters for discriminating turmeric powders.
-In this study fifteen samples from different origins were analyzed, and each experiment was performed in triplicate.
+In this study, fifteen samples from different origins were analyzed, and each experiment was performed in triplicate.
 Statistical techniques were used to analyze the partition of the structure observations.
-Principal component analysis was applied to the distribution of the forty-five sample observations.
+The principal component analysis was applied to the distribution of the forty-five sample observations.
 In consequence, eleven discriminating structure features were identified.
 The most diagnostic features are yellow clumps of gelatinized starch, covering trichome, starch granules, vessels, cork, and fibers.
-The results showed that microscopic observation of rhizoma Curcumae longaepowder could be grouped according the presence of non-glandular trichome, and calcium oxalate crystals clusters.
+The results showed that microscopic observation of rhizoma Curcumae longae powder could be grouped according to the presence of non-glandular trichome, and calcium oxalate crystals clusters.
 These findings revealed that microscopic analysis, coupled with statistical analysis, could provide a simple platform for medicinal plant identification, particularly for the diagnostic authentication of commercial samples.